scatool/github-action/README.md

 We are on a mission to make open-source software in products and projects safe, easy, and fun to use.

 This is the GitHub-Action to interact with the SCA Tool API and start a scan of your repository automated with workflows.
+We only upload dependency files, that our Scanner & Analyzer can process.
+No application logic is uploaded.

 ## Getting Started